haimkastner/unitsnet-js/README.md

     -   *Irradiance is the intensity of ultraviolet (UV) or visible light incident on a surface.*
 - **Irradiation**
     -   *Irradiation is the process by which an object is exposed to radiation.
 The exposure can originate from various sources, including natural sources.*
+- **Jerk**
+    -   *Jerk or Jolt, in physics, is the rate at which the acceleration of an object changes over time.
+The SI unit for jerk is the Meter per second cubed (m/s³).
+Jerks are vector quantities (they have magnitude and direction) and add according to the parallelogram law.*
 - **KinematicViscosity**
     -   *The viscosity of a fluid is a measure of its resistance to gradual deformation by shear stress or tensile stress.*
 - **LapseRate**